The One and Only Ivan (film): Plot

 Losing business at the mall, Mack acquires a baby elephant named Ruby from a bankrupt circus.
 She draws in crowds and becomes the new headliner, but a jealous Ivan is hesitant to accept her.
 When Stella becomes weaker and unable to perform, Ivan encourages a nervous Ruby to embrace the crowd on her own.
-He later explains how Mack and his wife Helen adopted him as a baby; as Ivan got bigger, his animalistic behavior drove Helen away, and Mack eventually purchased the mall and turned it into a circus.
-Asking Ivan to ensure Ruby has a free life, Stella passes away.
+He later explains how Mack and his wife Helen adopted him as a baby.
+As Ivan got bigger, his animalistic behavior drove Helen away, and Mack eventually purchased the mall and turned it into a circus.
+Asking Ivan to ensure Ruby has a free life, Stella dies.

 As Mack trains Ruby for the circus, Ivan decides to free her.
 Julia shows Ivan's drawings to Mack, who publicizes them as the next big act, but despite the new crowd gathered to see him draw, Ivan refuses to cooperate.
-That night, Ivan and Bob trick Castello the security guard and free the animals, though Snickers prefers to stay.
-The others escape across the highway, but discover the nearby "forest" is surrounded by more city.
-Mack manages to bring the animals back, and tries to keep their escape a secret.
+That night, Ivan and Bob trick the security guard Castello and free the animals, though Snickers prefers to stay.
+The others escape across the highway at the cost of Murphy's fire truck, but discover the nearby "forest" is an intersection surrounded by more city.
+After being called by Castello (who mentioned that he was locked inside Ivan's cage and that none of the animals were in the mall), Mack finds the animals back and takes them back to the mall after mentioning to Ivan that Ruby would be at risk outside.
+He later tells George to keep their escape a secret while mentioning that he fired Castello.
+Ivan tells Ruby about life in the jungle with other gorillas where he loved to draw with mud and play with his sister Tag until poachers killed his father and captured Ivan.

-Ivan tells Ruby about life in the jungle with other gorillas, where he loved to draw with mud and play with his sister Tag, until poachers killed his father and captured Ivan.
+Mack and George prepare for the day's entertainment, Murphy gains a new yellow fire truck off camera and complains to Henrietta that "no one drives a yellow fire truck" while Frankie apologizes to his ball for leaving him.
 With finger paint from Julia, Ivan paints a mural in his enclosure.
-TV reporter Candace Taylor arrives to question Mack about the rumored escape, and he persuades her to film the show, where he and the audience are astonished by Ivan's mural of his jungle home.
-Julia believes that Ivan wants to be free and, with Candace’s help, rallies public support.
+TV reporter Candace Taylor arrives to question Mack about the rumored escape.
+He dismisses it, noting that the animals are currently inside the building and persuades her to film the show, where he and the audience are astonished by Ivan's mural of his jungle home.
+Julia believes that Ivan wants to be free.
+With Candace's help, she rallies public support.
 Protestors arrive, demanding the animals’ release, and Mack agrees to shut down the circus.